-43% of Halls said they needed business support training or help with capacity and capability building and grant funding applications and fundraising.
+47% of Halls said they are interested in business support training (including marketing) or help with capacity and capability building for grant funding applications and fundraising.

 In January, February and March 2024 DCT held "Enterprising Halls" training sessions with 65 Village Halls from across Devon attending.
 Attendees were supported to adopt an entrepreneurial approach to further develop the use of their halls and had the opportunity to attend some "deep dive" sessions of their choice on areas such as governance, sustainable energy use, funding bids and creating a business plan.